 “I thought you’d feel the same way about Tina and Pete.
 Our reason for coming to New York is to share the love, for your heart to open to them and create a lifelong bond.”

 “God, Tim.
 Two months ago I was a scrawny nerd who thought no one would ever love me.
 Now everyone we meet and bond with loves me.
 All because of you.”

 “No, Jack.
-Because you have broken through your fears that kept your huge heart from being open to everyone.
+Because you broke through your fears that kept your huge heart from being open to everyone.
 Think of all the crazy things we do.
-We never have doubted each other before.
-I thought you had closed your heart to Tina, that she threatened your place in my heart.”
+We never doubted each other before.
+I thought you closed your heart to Tina, that she threatened your place in my heart.”